maximejkb/maxime.github.io/about.markdown

   </figcaption>
 </figure>

 When I'm not researching AI, I like to write.
-I have published short fiction, essays, and journalism, and been selected for workshops in short fiction and playwriting.
+I have published short fiction, essays, and journalism, and have been selected for workshops in short fiction and playwriting.
 I have three years of journalism experience, serving as a reporter, copy editor, art director, and opinion columnist for _Redwood Bark_.
 I also served as a reader for the literary journal _Berkeley Fiction Review_.

 While I am still defining my areas of focus, I aim to use my background to write about AI and technology.
 I also aim to produce data-driven, computational, and investigative journalism [^2].